Suchi1998hole/ai-arbitrage-bot/README.md

 # AI-Powered Arbitrage Trading with Reinforcement Learning

 ## Overview
-This project implements a *Reinforcement Learning-based Arbitrage Trading Model, designed to exploit price differences between Binance and Coinbase.
-Using **Deep Q-Learning*, the model learns an optimal trading strategy to maximize profits while managing risks.
+This project implements a Reinforcement Learning-based Arbitrage Trading Model, designed to exploit price differences between Binance and Coinbase.
+Using Deep Q-Learning, the model learns an optimal trading strategy to maximize profits while managing risks.

 ## Features
 - ✅ *Deep Q-Learning for trade decision-making*